WPMJ

-WPMJ (94.3 MHz FM) is a radio station licensed for Chillicothe, Illinois in the Peoria, Illinois, area.
+WPMJ (94.3 FM) is a radio station licensed to Chillicothe, Illinois, in the Peoria, Illinois, area.
 The station is owned by the Covenant Network and has broadcast a Catholic radio format since September 2009.

 Although the station is in the Peoria radio market, it has relatively low power and is required to put a decent signal across Chillicothe, its city of license, with that power.
 It struggled over the years to find a programming niche, having no less than 10 call signs in its 31 years and going off the air from October 2008 to September 2009.

 Official studios for the station are at 108 N. Main St. Suite J on Illinois Route 117 in Eureka, Illinois.

 History

 94.3 signed on the air at noon on May 16, 1977, as WCLL with studios in Chillicothe.
 Larry Weatherford was the general manager with his wife Rhea Ann as administrative assistant, Bill Burns was the program director, and Brenda Marcotte was the traffic manager and bookkeeper.
 Announcers in 1977 included: Charles Early, Tammy Lidon, and Jeff Murphy.
 Local weatherman Chuck Collins's first job was at WCLL.
 The station was originally owned by Chilli Communications, Inc., which was owned by William and Hellen Engelbrecht.
 Some of the programming included a local news program called "20/20 News" and a daily talk show called "Person to Person".
 Music was adult contemporary, a blend of contemporary and country.
 Hours were from 5 AM to 10 PM on Monday through Saturday, and 7 AM to 8 PM on Sunday.
 The offices were located at 1104 North Second in Chillicothe, with a transmitter located 3.5 mi west on Illinois 90.

 Throughout the 1980s, 94.3 was a minor player in Peoria radio under many different formats, names, and call letters.
 While owned by Bill Bro, it was country station WTXR "94X" from 1984 to 1986; followed by adult contemporary "Magic 94"; then satellite driven oldies as WBZM with Jim Zippo in the morning; easy listening WQEZ "EZ94FM"; and finally an audio simulcast of CNN Headline News under the WRED callsign (for "well read") with studios in the old Pabst Building in Peoria Heights.